 - Applying to the Middle & Upper Schools (grades 6-12)

-Applicants to the early childhood school (ages 3-4) will be assessed by the early childhood admission team at a screening on Saturday morning, February 25, 2017.
-Later early childhood applicants will be screened on Saturday morning, April 29, 2017.
+Applicants to the early childhood school (ages 3-4) will be assessed by the early childhood admission team in small groups on Saturday morning, February 23, 2019.
+Later early childhood applicants will be assessed individually on a school morning.

 In addition to being assessed during their school visits, applicants to grades 6-12 take the Secondary School Admission Test (SSAT).
-MVS will administer the SSAT on the following Saturday mornings: October 15, November 12, December 10, January 7, February 11, March 4, April 22, and June 10.
+MVS will administer the SSAT on the following Saturday mornings during 2018-19: October 13, November 10, December 8, January 5, February 2, March 2, April 27, and June 8.
 If none of those dates works for a particular applicant, a flex test on a different day can be arranged.
+Students register to take the test through MVS unless they live outside the Dayton area.